rytsikau/ee.Screen/README.md

 ```
 npm install --save puppeteer
 ```

+## Quick Start
+1. Open the *list.txt* file in a text editor
+2. Paste your list of URLs there, instead of existing sample lines
+3. Run *start.bat*
+4. See screenshots in *ee.Screen\screenshots* directory

 ## Usage information
 File with URLs must be encoded with any type of unicode, if it has non-latin letters.
 Running from Windows command line: